Lise with a Parasol: Style and themes

+Renoir's early use of the misty effect in his portrait of Lise with a Parasol would later be drawn upon by the artist in future works, writes art critic Charles Louis Borgmeyer.
+At least two later paintings featuring this mistiness, best exemplified by the figure of the man in La Loge (1874) and the figure of the ballerina in The Dancer (1874), were presented at the first exhibition of what would later be known as the Impressionists in April 1874.
+"What Claude Monet, Sisley, Guillaumin and Pissarro were doing with landscape", writes Borgmeyer, "Renoir did with figures.
+He adopted their pure color and bright tonality and under his brush the face, the flesh, even the accessories, took on exceptional radiance."

+Historian Aileen Ribeiro notes Renoir's interest in fashion may have originated with family, as his father was a tailor and his mother was a dressmaker.
+Renoir was interested in female fashion, and would often plan the outfits and accessories his models would wear in his paintings.
+Accounts from the time indicate that Renoir took a particular interest in female hats.
+According to Anne Distel, although Lise was a working class seamstress, her appearance in a "fine dress and umbrella suggests some holiday extravagance" in the context of the painting.

 Critical reception

 In the late 1860s, Renoir was still in the process of developing his own unique style and technique.
 Critics noted that Lise with a Parasol, like several of Renoir's earlier paintings, Mother Anthony's Tavern (1866) and Diana (1867), showed the influence of other artists, notably French Realist painter Gustave Courbet.
 Art historians Lionello Venturi and Jean Leymarie both note the influence of Courbet, particularly from his work Young Ladies of the Village (1852).
 The model for the central figure in that painting is Courbet's sister Juliette, who appears in profile holding a parasol in a similar pose to Renoir's Lise.
-Critics evoked comparison with previous paintings and artists such as the image of the Symphony in White, No. 1: The White Girl (1861-62) by James Abbott McNeill Whistler, the image of Olympia (1863) by Édouard Manet, and the painting of Camille (1866) by Claude Monet.
+Critics evoked comparison with previous paintings and artists such as the image of the Symphony in White, No. 1: The White Girl (1861–62) by James Abbott McNeill Whistler, the image of Olympia (1863) by Édouard Manet, and the painting of Camille (1866) by Claude Monet.